Prelude to a Storm

 Ian sat on the back porch’s glider, idly rocking back and forth.
 The ash tree in the back yard was bright green with spring foliage, and the rustle of the branches made a nice counterpart to the soft but ever-present noises of the city.

 Norma was sitting next to him, her head on his thigh where he could scratch behind her ears, when the back door opened.
 “Do you ever drink anything other than Sam Adams?”
-Nick said, squinting at the brown bottles he carried.
+Nick asked, squinting at the brown bottles he carried.

+Nick snorted.
 “Are you nuts?
 I save people’s lives.
 The least I should get is free beer.”

 Norma looked up at her owner, then sighed and got off the glider, curling up on the porch deck.
 Nick took her seat, swigging from his bottle.
 “You packed?”